ThePooN/bancho.js/README.md

 const client = new Banchojs.BanchoClient(config["irc_user"], config["irc_pass"], config["irc_host"], config["irc_port"]);
 client.connect().then(() => {
 	console.log("We're online!
 Now listening for incoming messages.");
-	client.on("PM", (message) => {
+	client.on("PM", (message) => console.log(message.user.ircUsername+": "+message.message));
-		console.log(message.user.ircUsername+": "+message.message);
-	});
 }).catch(console.error);
 ```
 Output:
 ```
 Ghouru: notice me senpai
 ```
-There are much more possibilities, including firing API requests from any `BanchoUser` object.
-Learn more about all the features in the Documentation!
+This library doesn't limit iself to sending messages though!
+It also has **complete multiplayer support** and firing API requests from BanchoUser objects. **Learn more with in the [provided examples](https://github.com/ThePooN/bancho.js/tree/master/examples) and [documentation](https://bancho.js.org)!**

-# Documentation
+# Contributing

-End-user documentation is now hosted on https://bancho.js.org!
-Developers documentation can be generated using `npm run doc:dev`.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
+This library is very near completion.
+Thanks to everyone who supported and are now (directly or not) using the project!
+There must still be some improvements to be done though.
+Feel free to hop on my [Discord server](https://discord.gg/ThePooN) so we can figure out issues and improve the code!
+You can financially support this project by [subscribing](https://twitch.tv/ThePooN02/subscribe) to my Twitch channel or [donating](https://streamlabs.com/ThePooN02)!

 # License

 It is licensed as GPL 3.0.
 The entire license text is available in the [LICENSE](/LICENSE) file, however I recommend you to take a look at this [short summary](https://choosealicense.com/licenses/gpl-3.0/) to get a better idea!

-# Support The Development

-I'm just a 17 years old teenager, and you may know me better as an [osu! player](https://osu.ppy.sh/u/ThePooN) and [Twitch streamer](https://twitch.tv/ThePooN02).
-I'm also studying computer sciences at university in Reims.
-If this library helped you or anybody you know or just appreciate the free time I spend on this project, feel free to support me by [subscribing](https://twitch.tv/ThePooN02/subscribe) to my Twitch channel or [donating](https://streamlabs.com/ThePooN02)!
-Most of the time spent on this library will also be livestreamed on the same aforementioned Twitch channel.